-October 26th, 2022, marks the tenth anniversary of Kristen’s death.
+October 26th, 2023, marks the eleventh anniversary of Kristen’s death.
 She revised the letter below in February 2012.

 Dear loved ones,